ManuManjunath/misc_notes/README.md

 # Scripts

-Saving some personal scripts for reference
+Saving some generic scripts for reference